If your Mac doesn’t respond to key presses

 Disconnect and reconnect the keyboard.
 Make sure the connector is completely inserted into the port.

 Connect your keyboard to a different USB port or to a different Mac.
 If this solves the problem, your Mac may need to be repaired.
-Take it to an Apple Retail Store or an Apple Authorized Service Provider.
+Take it to an Apple Store or an Apple Authorized Service Provider.

 Connect a different keyboard to this Mac.
 If this solves the problem, you may need to take your keyboard in for service.